CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/index.md

 - text_block:
   - title: Overall Spending
     body: >
       <p>FY19 expenditures are increasing by $137 million or 4.3% over the FY18 budget, for a total of $3.29 billion.
 Funding for city services, like streets, parks, public health and public safety will grow by $43 million, including $12 million in new data-driven investments.
-Education funding will increase by $68 million compared to FY18 adopted and $37 million compared to FY18 current appropriation, funding for collective bargaining will increase $30 million over FY18 and other fixed costs like pensions and debt service make up the remaining growth of $28 million.</p>
+Education funding will increase by $68 million compared to FY18 adopted, funding for collective bargaining will increase $30 million over the FY18 budget and other fixed costs like pensions and debt service make up the remaining growth of $28 million.</p>
     right_image: /img/fy19-recommended-expenditures.png
 - grid:
   - grid_title: Education
   - card: /featured-analysis/education-overview/
-  - card: /featured-analysis/city-services/
+  - card: /featured-analysis/bps-great-equalizer/
-  - card: /featured-analysis/pensions-debt-service-other-fixed-costs/
+  - card: /featured-analysis/health-social-emotional-wellness/
   - link:
       title: View more education priorities
       path: /featured-analysis/index.html#grid-education